Last updated February 2026

 No seaside town worth its salt (or vinegar) would be complete without a stellar fish and chip shop, and Middle Street Fish Bar more than delivers on that front.
 This no-frills spot might be cash-only and refreshingly old-school, but it consistently serves up some of the best fish and chips along the Kent coast.

 The secret here lies in the basics done exceptionally well – a choice of fresh cod, haddock, plaice or rig (all at an absurdly good value – in this economy! – £9 with chips), each encased in crisp golden batter that shatters satisfyingly with each bite.
-The chips strike that perfect balance between fluffy interior and crunchy exterior with that slightly anaemic quality you want from chippy chips (yes, Cole) while slightly browning mushy peas provide the requisite dose of health that you need, for the sake of breaking the beige as much as anything else.
+The chips find that perfect balance between fluffy interior and crunchy exterior with that slightly anaemic quality you want from chippy chips (yes, Cole) while slightly browning mushy peas provide the requisite dose of health that you need, for the sake of breaking the beige as much as anything else.

 The Fish Bar offers good value for holidaying families, with a dedicated children’s menu doing smaller portions of classics like cod and chips for £6, or fish cake and chips for just £3.50.
 For dessert, the pineapple fritter with ice cream provides a perfectly retro ending to your meal.